-Death resulting from failure during operation and side effects does not constitute negligence if the doctor has taken all necessary precautions during treatment.
+Death resulting from failure during operation and side effects does not constitute medical negligence if the doctor has taken all necessary precautions during the treatment.
 A doctor is not to be held negligent simply because something went wrong.
 The term negligence is defined as the absence or lack of care that a reasonable person should have taken in the circumstances of the case.

 Who can file a consumer complaint?

-A consumer or any recognized consumer association can file a consumer complaint under COPRA.
+A consumer or any recognized consumer association can file a consumer complaint under CPA.
 A consumer means a person who hires or avails of any services for a consideration but does not include a person who avails such services for any commercial purposes.
 A patient or the family members can file a complaint against the doctor or hospital.

 What is a complaint?

-A complaint is an allegation in writing made by a Complainant, i.e., a consumer that he or she has suffered loss or damage as a result of any deficiency of service.
+A complaint is an allegation in writing made by a Complainant, i.e., a consumer that he or she has suffered loss or damage as a result of deficiency of service.